This article contains compensated links; please read my disclaimer for more information.

 Beginning to mid-September in Paris is still a high season.
 The weather is still warm, queues are always long, and prices are still high.
-However, it is much better than the summer season, even it is crowded, the most significant tourist mass has gone.
+However, it is much better than in the summer season.
+Even it is still crowded the most significant tourist mass has gone.
 Towards the end of September and through mid-October is the perfect time to visit Paris.
-By then most of the tourists are gone, flights and accommodations are cheaper than during the high season.
+By then most of the tourists are gone and flights and accommodations are cheaper than during the high season.
 The weather is still lovely, and it can get as warm as +20C.
 Mid-Oktober is the start of rain-season.
 Although flowers are past their peak, fall brings out amazing colors.

 Where to stay in Paris for your first time